 Councillors may be seen as acting in an official capacity when using social media.
 When communicating in a ‘private’ group councillors and staff must ensure that the council would be content with the statement should it be made public.

-Councillor’s views posted in any capacity in advance of matters to be debated by the council at a council or committee meeting may constitute Pre-disposition, Predetermination or Bias and may require the individual to declare an interest at council meetings
+Councillors’ views posted in any capacity in advance of matters to be debated by the council at a council or committee meeting may constitute Pre-disposition, Predetermination or Bias and may require the individual to declare an interest at council meetings

 When using social media, Councillors and staff must: